The 14 best places to visit in Montana

 No trip to Montana feels complete without a visit to Yellowstone National Park.
 Visitors come from around the world to witness the park’s natural geysers, hot springs and wildlife like bison, bighorn sheep, grizzly bears and gray wolves.

-If this is your first time visiting Montana, give yourself ample time to savor Yellowstone's incredible landscapes.
+If this is your first time visiting Yellowstone, give yourself ample time to savor its incredible landscapes.
 And while you’ll probably want to see the world-renowned Old Faithful geyser (on the Wyoming side of the park), also make sure to catch the others in the Upper Geyser Basin, as well as hot springs like Grand Prismatic Spring and Mammoth Hot Springs.

-Planning tip: For warm weather, visit during Montana’s summer (June-August).
-Note, however, that summertime is peak season and the most expensive time to visit Yellowstone.
-For chilly fun and rock-bottom prices, aim for a winter visit (December-March) trip, though it’s important to note that most park roads will be closed and some planning (dress in layers, prepare for sub-zero temps) is necessary.
-For an affordable Yellowstone trip in comfortable weather, September is a good time to avoid crowds and catch the last days of summer warmth.
+Planning tip: If you visit during Montana’s summer (June-August), be aware this is peak season and the most expensive time to visit Yellowstone.
+For chilly fun and rock-bottom prices, aim for a winter visit (December-March), though it’s important to note that most park roads will be closed and some planning (dress in layers, prepare for sub-zero temps) is necessary.
+September is a good time to avoid crowds and catch the last days of summer warmth.

 Best place for spotting wildlife

-West Yellowstone is a gateway community for Yellowstone National Park, with the park's entrance less than a mile from the center of this small tourist town.
+West Yellowstone is a gateway community for the aforementioned Yellowstone National Park, with the entrance less than a mile from the center of this small tourist town.
 Wildlife abounds in the nation's first national park, alongside hot springs, fumaroles, and geysers, with frequent sightings of American bison along the roadside.

 Planning tip: Budget extra time to hang out in the Naturalist Cabin, featuring floor-to-ceiling windows overlooking the resident wolf packs.